int-brain-lab/ibl-alignment-gui/docs/source/getting_started.rst

 **prev_alignments.json**
     Stores the reference lines used for alignment, allowing previous alignments to be reloaded later

-You will notice in the dropdown menu next to the ``Load`` button in the top left corner of the GUI that this new alignment is now available to load.
+You will notice in the dropdown menu next to the ``Load`` button in the top right corner of the GUI that this new alignment is now available to load.

 7. Loading Multi-Shank Data